Jamie Roberts: 2011–2012

-2011 Rugby World Cup Warm-Ups
+2011 Rugby World Cup warm-ups

-Roberts was named in the preliminary 45-man World Cup squad which would attend to training camps in Spala, Poland.
-These were described as being ferocious.
-Jamie was then named in the Welsh starting line-up for the opening World Cup Warm-Up match against England at Twickenham, partnering Jonathan Davies in the centres to win his 30th Welsh cap.
+Roberts was named in the preliminary 45-man World Cup squad which would attend to training camps in Spała, Poland.
+Roberts was then named in the starting line-up for Wales' opening World Cup warm-up match against England at Twickenham, partnering Jonathan Davies in the centre to win his 30th Welsh cap.
 A Welsh team lost 23–19 to England with Roberts having a strong game.
 Roberts was then selected for the return fixture against England.
 He once again had a strong game running and tackling but picked up a yellow card for repeated ruck infringements.
 Wales claimed a 19–9 win - a huge confidence boost for the world cup.
 Roberts then started against Argentina, the final warm-up game which Wales won comfortably 28–13.
 The following Monday he was included in the Welsh squad to travel to New Zealand for the 2011 Rugby World Cup.